elenderg/PAL-1000/instruções de compilação.md

 41. Now, still in the blue, try to compile or run or list the daughter.
 You should get this message:``

-"I'm not old enough to make babies."`
+"I'm not old enough to make babies."

-Ta Da!
-End of Part 01.`
+_Ta Da!
+End of Part 01._

- `
+# PART 02

 Here are the rest of the parts.
-A graphic or two may have gotten inadvertently deleted when I combined them; let me know if it looks like something important is missing.`
+A graphic or two may have gotten inadvertently deleted when I combined them; let me know if it looks like something important is missing.

 So where were we?
-Ah, yes.`
+Ah, yes.

 42. Close up the Son of CAL (if you haven't already) and get back to the tasteful and non-distracting gray of the CAL-4700.
-Then find the CAL-4700's son directory and open up the son's six source files.`
+Then find the CAL-4700's son directory and open up the son's six source files.

-43. Now find the "compile a directory" routine, move our temporary "abort" line down a notch, and uncomment the "Compile a directory (start)" step, like so:`
+43. Now find the "compile a directory" routine, move our temporary "abort" line down a notch, and uncomment the "Compile a directory (start)" step, like so:

 `To compile a directory:`